Kevin Jeffrey Plawecki

 On April 30, 2017, he was asked to pitch in mop-up duty with the Mets trailing the Washington Nationals, 19-5, in the 7th inning.
 In two innings of work, he gave up four more runs as the Nats set a franchise record with 23 runs.
 Bryce Harper, Adam Lind and Anthony Rendon all took him deep.
 He played 37 games as d'Arnaud was healthier than in previous seasons, and hit .260 with 3 homers and 13 RBIs.
 In early 2018, it appeared like he would get extended playing time when on April 11th, the Mets announced that d'Arnaud had a UCL tear in his elbow and was likely lost for the season.
 However, that very day, he was hit by a pitch in the 8th inning of a game against the Miami Marlins and while initial x-rays were negative, reports soon emerged that he had suffered a broken bone.
 That left the team precariously short of catching, with Jose Lobaton and Tomas Nido having to be hastily brought up from AAA to hold the fort. the Mets then acquired Devin Mesoraco via trade and the two ended up splitting catching duties after Plawecki returned from his injury after missing six weeks.
 Kevin played 79 games and had 238 at-bats that season, hitting .201 with 7 homers and 30 RBIs.

 The Mets signed free agent Wilson Ramos after the 2018 season, making Plawecki superfluous.
-On January 6th, he was traded to the Cleveland Indians in return for minor leaguers Walker Lockett and Sam Haggerty.
+On January 6, 2019, he was traded to the Cleveland Indians in return for minor leaguers Walker Lockett and Sam Haggerty.
 The Indians had recently traded Yan Gomes, leaving them in need of a second catcher to back up Roberto Perez.
+He played 59 games and hit .222 with 3 homers and 17 RBIs.
+He became a free agent after the season and signed a one-year contract with the Boston Red Sox on January 2, 2020.